PrismarineJS/node-minecraft-protocol/docs/API.md

  * customPackets (optional) : an object index by version/state/direction/name, see client_custom_packet for an example
  * hideErrors : do not display errors, default to false
  * skipValidation : do not try to validate given session, defaults to false
+ * stream : a stream to use as connection
+ * connect : a function taking the client as parameter and that should client.setSocket(socket) and client.emit('connect') when appropriate (see the proxy examples for an example of use)
+ * agent : a http agent that can be used to set proxy settings for yggdrasil authentication (see proxy-agent on npm)

 ## mc.Client(isServer,version,[customPackets])